Fascinating Tunisia 2-Day Itinerary – Carthage, Sidi Bou Said, Tunis Medina & Bardo Museum

 Elypsa Spa – For wellness travel, this spa offers massages, facials and even has a swimming pool.

-Tunis Medina (Old Town) and Bardo National Museum
+Tunis Medina (Old Town) and Bardo Museum

 Tunis Medina Tunisia

 The Medina of Tunis (Old Town) is a UNESCO World Heritage Site with over 700 monuments.
 In the 9th century the Medina was surrounded by walls, but the walls are gone now.
 From the 12th to 16th century, Tunis lived a Golden Age.
-Today, the area is filled with narrow alleyways, souks, mosques, mausoleums, madrasah and fountains.
-Also, in Tunis is the amazing Bardo National Museum, housing the world’s largest collection of Roman mosaics.

 Enjoy Tunisia!

 Overall, there is so much to see and do around the capital city, Tunis in such a concentrated area.
-You can either take a deep dive into history or float in inspiration from the beauty.
+You can either take a deep dive into history or float on inspiration from the beauty.
 Tunisia has something for everyone.
 Please share your comments below if you have any ideas on how best to enjoy Tunisia!

 Read Next!